Emeraude/ECS/README.md

 ### Exceptions

-Some exceptions may be throwed by the ECS, they are all inherited from Ecs::Exception::Base which inherits from std::exception.
+Some exceptions may be thrown by the ECS, they are all inherited from Ecs::Exception::Base which inherits from std::exception.
 So, the following will work:
 ```cpp
 try {
   e.removeComponent<CustomComponent>();